mParticle/docs/src/pages/guides/cross-account-audience-sharing/index.md

 ## Identity-level permissions

-In addition to setting access permission for each audience, you can choose whether or not to make each identity type available to each account when you share audiences.
+In addition to setting access permission for each audience, you can choose whether to make each identity type available to each account when you share audiences.

 For example, you can choose to make Google Advertising ID and Apple IDFA available to a particular account, but email unavailable.
 These settings are at the account level and apply to all audiences shared from the account.
 These identity filters apply **only** when the user hasn't already been seen in the receiving account.